The following information applies to health care providers but does not apply to facilities or ancillaries.

 3. Time frame for Submitting a Reconsideration or Appeal

-1. Step One – Reconsideration Level: The request must include the Claim Reconsideration Form located on UHCprovider.com/claims > Submit a Claim Reconsideration and all supporting documentation.
+Step 1 – Reconsideration Level: The request must include the Claim Reconsideration Form located on uhcprovider.com/claims > Submit a Claim Reconsiderationand all supporting documentation.
 If after reconsideration, we do not overturn our decision, the EOB or response letter includes next-level rights and where to submit a request for further review.

-2. Step Two – Appeal Level: Participating care provider and practitioner appeals must be submitted in writing within the same 12 month time frame.
+Step 2 – Appeal Level: Participating health care provider and practitioner appeals must be submitted in writing within the same 12 month time frame.
 The appeal must include all relevant documentation, including a letter requesting a formal appeal and a Participating Provider Review Request Form.
-If the appeal does not result in an overturned decision, the care provider must review their contract for further dispute resolution steps.
+If the appeal does not result in an overturned decision, the health care provider must review their contract for further dispute resolution steps.

-2. Second Level: The second-level appeal must be made through the external dispute resolution process.
-If a NJ participating care provider completed the internal appeal process and is not satisfied with the results of that internal appeal, the care provider has the right under their contract to arbitrate the dispute with Oxford.
-Care providers should submit their request to:
+Second Level: The second-level appeal must be made through the external dispute resolution process.
+If a NJ participating health care provider completed the internal appeal process and is not satisfied with the results of that internal appeal, the health care provider has the right under their contract to arbitrate the dispute with Oxford.
+Health care providers should submit their request to:

 Victor, NY 14564

 Requests may be submitted by fax to 1-585-425-5296.
 (MAXIMUS, Inc. requests that faxes be limited to 25 pages.)

 Consult your contract to determine the appropriate arbitration authority.
 Most such contracts provide for arbitration before the American Arbitration Association (AAA).
 The costs of arbitration are borne equally by the participating health care provider and Oxford, unless the arbitrator determines otherwise.
 The decision in such arbitration depends on the participating health care provider and Oxford, pursuant to the terms of the Agreement.
 To commence arbitration, the health care provider must file a statement of claim with the AAA.